Working Holiday Visas for Irish citizens

 Eligibility and requirements

 The details of who is eligible and what you will be entitled to do vary country by country.
-The table below has some of the details for each country.
-You can get more information by following the links for each country.
+The table below has some of the details for each country or region.
+You can get more information by following the links for each country or region.

 |Age||How long can you stay?||Application cost||Can you study?|